Third degree burns (known in the UK as deep thickness burns), are the deepest types of burn.

 You may also be interested to read our articles on general burn treatment, first degree burns, second degree burns, improving scars, or skin grafts.

-The list of consequences is not exhaustive, and you should discuss possible complications from burns with your specialist.
+The list of consequences is not exhaustive, and you should discuss possible complications from burns with your surgeon.
 Whilst these risks will seem very worrysome, and indeed can be serious, it should also be borne in mind that many people have no problems whatsoever.

 The information provided is as a guide only and you should discuss matters fully with your specialist regarding any treatment required.
 Please also read our disclaimer